-- How much did your optimization plan and action supported improving the number of orders in the tail segment, and revenue growth from these long tail landing pages.
+- How much did your optimization plan and action support improving the number of orders in the tail segment and revenue growth from these long-tail landing pages?

 - Engagement and visitor type difference in head vs. tail.
-How did your optimization impacted these visitors.
+How did your optimization impact these visitors?

-- Bounce rate improvements based on your optimization to these critical and key pages.
+- Bounce rate improvements are based on optimizing these critical pages.

 The most important thing is to see how your campaign and optimization strategy impacted the landing pages, and I am sure you’ll see some difference in this data matrix.